BOOK: “Trauma & Recovery”

 c. are missing basic, ‘normal’ info about ourselves & the world

-1. LACK OF INFO
+1. LACK of INFO

-• they were drunk, or that their drinking effected us
+a.
+About Alcoholism in the family, denial – that they were drunk, that their drinking effected us, &

-• we were molested, sexually or physically abused
+• were molested, sexually or physically abused

 • we don’t have to suffer any more